maple-labs/maple-js/README.md

 ### Broadcasting Signed Transactions

-This utilit allows you to broadcast a signed transaction to the Ethereum network.
+This utility allows you to broadcast a signed transaction to the Ethereum network.
 This step is the final stage in submitting transactions, where the transaction is sent to a node in the network for processing and inclusion in the blockchain.

 ```
 import { utils } from '@maplelabs/maple-js'